Audit Logging

 -

-Sync writes ensure that if a policy change is acknowledged to the admin, it is already recorded in the audit log.
+Sync writes ensure that if a sensitive change is acknowledged to the

 External Sinks